-US revokes Colombian President Petro’s visa over ‘reckless’ actions in NYC
+US to revoke Colombian President Petro’s visa over actions in New York City

 The Colombian leader was filmed joining thousands of pro-Palestinian protesters outside UN headquarters in New York.

-The United States Department of State has said it has revoked the visa of Colombian President Gustavo Petro, citing his “reckless and incendiary actions”.
+The United States Department of State has said it will revoke the visa of Colombian President Gustavo Petro, citing his “reckless and incendiary actions”.

 “Earlier today, Colombian president [Gustavo Petro] stood on a NYC [New York City] street and urged U.S. soldiers to disobey orders and incite violence,” the department said in a post on X.